apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 The common thing about every ZO approach though is that it sucks.
 And that's probably why nobody uses Zeroth-Order optimizers.

-The specific reason why it sucks is that the only way to get information about the gradient is by sampling, and sampling doesn't do a whole lot for you.
-You have to sample a ton, but sampling doesn't give you a lot of information about the grads, and even the information it does give you is noisy.
-Worse, it's noisy the way your batch is noisy.
-Getting a bad batch is a problem even under first-order optimization.
+The specific reason why it sucks is that the only way to get information about the true gradient is by sampling, and sampling doesn't do a whole lot for you.
+You have to sample a ton, but sampling doesn't give you a lot of information about the true grad, and even the information it does give you is noisy.
+Worse, it's not noisy in the way your batch is noisy, it's noisy in a deeper, more fundamental way.
+And getting a bad batch is a problem even under first-order optimization.

 But wait, it gets worse.
 To get a gradient update with the same convergence as you get by doing backprop a single time, you need to average over p perturbations, where p is your parameter count.
 That's the analytical definition of a gradient.